davidjhovsepian/Time-Management/README.md

 ### Achievements 🎉

 - Successful delivery of the application, a feature-rich and user-friendly productivity management tool.
-- Positive user feedback during beta testing, indicating that TimeCraft met and exceeded user expectations.
+- Positive user feedback during beta testing, indicating that the application met and exceeded user expectations.
 - Smooth collaboration among team members, fostering a productive and innovative work environment.

 ### Learnings 📖